aydiegithub/aydie-mllib/README.md

 ### 1. Generate the Configuration File

-First, create a Python script to generate or create a sample `model_config.yaml` file.
+First, create a Python script to generate a sample `model_config.yaml` file.
 This will be the blueprint for your training pipeline.

 **`generate_config.py`**